United for Change: Deliberative Coalition Formation to Change the Status Quo: Merge Transitions

+\begin{theorem} Consider a deliberation space $(X, V, r, \rho)$ that corresponds to a tree $T=(U, E, \omega)$ with $r\in U$.
+Then every deliberation that consists of merge transitions only, or of a combination of merge transitions and single-agent transitions, is successful. \end{theorem} \begin{proof} It will be convenient to think of $T$ as a rooted tree with root $r$ and, for each $x\in U$, denote by $T_x$ the subtree of $T$ that is rooted in $x$.

+Assume for convenience that $X=M_T$, i.e., every vertex of $T$ is a feasible proposal (later we will show that this assumption is not necessary).
+Let $p$ be some proposal in $M^*$, and let $q$ be the child of $r$ such that the path from $p$ to $r$ passes through $q$ (it is possible that $p=q$).
+We claim that $q\in M^*$.
+Indeed, an agent approves $q$ if and only if her ideal point is located in~$T_q$.
+On the other hand, if an agent's ideal point is not located in $T_q$, then the path from her ideal point to $p$ passes through the root $r$ and hence she does not approve $p$.
+Hence, the set of agents who approve $p$ forms a subset of the set of agents who approve $q$, establishing our claim.

+This argument also shows that there are exactly $m^*$ agents whose ideal point is located in $T_q$.
+Each such agent can only be in a deliberative coalition that supports a proposal in $T_q$: indeed, if an agent's ideal point is in $T_q$, then she does not approve proposals outside of $T_q$.

+Now, consider a terminal coalition structure $\D$ and suppose that there does not exist a deliberative coalition of size $m^*$ supporting a proposal in $T_q$.
+Then, there are multiple deliberative coalitions that support proposals in $T_q$ and consist of agents whose ideal points are in $T_q$.
+Let $(C, p')$ and $(C, p'')$ be two such coalitions.
+But then there is a merge transition in which coalition $(C'\cup C'', q)$ forms, a contradiction with $\D$ being a terminal coalition structure.

+If $X\neq M_T$, then we can use a similar argument; the only modification is that we have to define $q$ by considering the ancestors of $p$ (other than $r$) that belong to $X$, and, among these, pick one that is closest to $r$. \end{proof}

+Note that, for trees, we do need the full power of merge transitions: follow or single-agent transitions are insufficient for successful deliberation.
+This holds even if all edges have the same weight, as demonstrated by the following example.

+\begin{example} Consider a tree $T$ with vertex set $U = \{r, u_1, u_2, u_3\}$ and edge set $E = \{\{r, u_1\}, \{u_1, u_2\}, \{u_1, u_3\}\}$; the weight of each edge is $1$.
+Let $X=U$, and suppose that there are two agents with ideal points at $u_2$ and $u_3$, respectively.
+Consider a coalition structure where each of these agents forms a singleton coalition around her ideal point.
+Note that $\rho(u_2, r)=\rho(u_3, r)=\rho(u_2, u_3)$ and hence the agents do not approve each other's positions.
+Therefore, there are no follow transitions or single-agent transitions from this coalition structure, even though $u_1$ is approved by both agents and therefore there is a merge transition where both agents form a coalition around $u_1$. \end{example}

+In contrast, the next example shows that, for Euclidean spaces, merge transitions are insufficient for successful deliberation, even when combined with single-agent transitions.

 \begin{example} Consider a modification of Example~\ref{ex:2d}, where we add an agent $v_5$ at $(-4, 0)$ to $\d_1$ and an agent $v_6$ at $(4, 0)$ to $\d_2$; let $\D'$ be the resulting coalition structure.
-Note that $v_5$ approves $a$, but does not approve $p$, thereby preventing a merge transition between $\d_1$ and $\d_2$ at $p$. \end{example}
+Note that $v_5$ approves $a$, but does not approve $p$, thereby preventing a merge transition where agents in $\d_1$ and $\d_2$ form a coalition around $p$. \end{example} The same conclusion can be drawn from Example~\ref{ex:circle}.
+Indeed, in that example each coalition contains an agent who does not approve of any proposals except for the one supported by her coalition ($v_1$ does not approve $p$, $b$ and $c$, $v_6$ does not approve $p$, $a$ and $c$, and $v_7$ does not approve $a$, $b$ and $p$).
+Hence, no merge transition is possible.